wendyverdonk93/docs/content/payments/checkout/payment-components/_index.md

 aliases:
     - /tools/credit-card-component/
 ---
-Payment components are building blocks for embedding payment methods directly into your checkout page that:
+Payment Components are building blocks for embedding payment methods directly into your checkout page that:

 - Provide a seamless checkout experience to increase conversion.
 - Encrypt customer payment details for secure processing.